- Intramural Contest Eligibility

 Once the intramural department has received a written statement of appeal, the Professional Staff will review the written statement and reevaluate the suspension length and any other consequences involved.
 In some situations, the Professional Staff may request an in-person meeting with the individual to further understand the situation.
 Following the review of the appeal, the Professional Staff has the authority to lift the suspension completely, adhere to the original ruling, or make the consequence more severe such as; adding more games to the suspension, access denial to any Campus Recreation facility, the assessment of forfeit fee charges, and in severe cases, lifetime expulsion and/or University Judicial Board Review.
 All appeal rulings made by the Professional Staff will be final.

 Suspended players who are appealing their suspension will remain ineligible and will not be permitted to participate in any intramural activity while the appeal is being processed.
 Participation in any further intramural activity during a suspension that is being appealed will be viewed as a blatant disregard of Campus Recreation policies and will lengthen the suspension of the offending participant and cause the appeal to automatically be dropped.

 3.5 Sportsmanship Ratings

-Sportsmanship ratings are given to teams after each contest by the intramural manager, supervisors, staff assistants, and game officials.
+Sportsmanship ratings are given to teams after each contest by intramural sports leads, supervisors, and game officials.
 These ratings reflect behavior before, during, and after the contest.
 The decision reached will be final.
-Ratings will be given according to the following scale:
+Ratings will be given on the following scale:

 - Any game forfeited for fighting or other abusive, violent behavior.